 A letter from John of Brienne, king of Jerusalem (1221, April)

 To the lady palatine countess of Champagne-Troyes and lord Thibaut her son, John, by the grace of God king of Jerusalem [sends] greetings.
-You should know that Walter, our nephew, son of count Walter of Brienne, came by our good will to our land to enter into possession of his heredity, namely the county of Brienne with its appurtenances.
+You should know that Walter, our nephew, son of count Walter of Brienne, went by our good will to your land to enter into possession of his heredity, namely the county of Brienne with its appurtenances.
 Wherefore we entreat you and we ask of you and your son lord Thibaut that you give over the county of Brienne with its appurtenances to that Walter and set him in peaceful possession.
-And see that not for this … [lacuna] that we were your man and your son’s, and because said Walter is not yet of age, he be prevented … [lacuna] for it is our will and order that you give over his land and heredity, namely the county of Brienne with its appurtenances to him and set him in peaceful possession.
-For you well know and we … [lacuna] know that this is his right and pertains to him by hereditary right.
+And do not because of this, namely that we were your man and your son’s and that said Walter is not yet of age, prevent it.
+For it is our will and order that you give over his land and heredity, namely the county of Brienne with its appurtenances to him and set him in peaceful possession.
+For you well know and we also know well that this is his right and pertains to him by hereditary right.
 Enacted in Acre, in the year of the Lord 1221, in the month of April.

 John of Brienne became King of Jerusalem by marriage to the queen, Maria of Montferrat, in 1210.
 In this letter he asks the countess and her son to honor his nephew's right to inherit his land as count of Brienne.
 In another letter to Blanche and Thibaut, John asks them to accept the homage of Walter for the lands John had held from Thibaut's father (Cartulary, #38).

 The Cartulary of Countess Blanche of Champagne, ed.
 Theodore Evergates (University of Toronto, 2009), Medieval Academy Books, No.112, 295-96, #33; also in Layettes du Tresor des Chartes, ed.
-A. Teulet (Paris, Plon, 1863), 1.516, #1446
+A. Teulet (Paris, Plon, 1863), 1.516, #1446.